U.S. justices signal support for plaintiffs in Edison 401(k) case

 In July 2010, a federal judge in California said they were barred.
 The San Francisco-based 9th U.S. Circuit Court of Appeals agreed in an August 2013 decision that the high court now appears likely to reverse.
 The Supreme Court’s ruling is due by the end of June.

 The case is Tibble v.
 Edison International, U.S. Supreme Court, No. 13-550.
-(Additional reporting by Jessica Toonkel)
+(Additional reporting by Jessica Toonkel; Editing by Will Dunham)